Understanding Device Health Attestation Intune Device Compliance Check

 • Secure Boot

-End user needs to restart the system to initiate a new DHA-Boot-Data capture to be sent to the DHA Service.
+The end user needs to restart the system to initiate a new DHA-Boot-Data capture to be sent to the DHA Service.

-DHA Report – What it contains?
+DHA Report – What does it contain?

 The report contains the state/status of the below device parameters